|

 Show the

-If you're in the control panel as much as I am, you probably get
+the control panel as much as I am, you probably get tired of having

-tired of having to click five or six times to get where you want.
+to click five or six times to get where you want.
+This trick

-This trick adds a Control Panel folder to the Start Menu, that will
+adds a Control Panel folder to the Start Menu, that will pop open

-pop open when the mouse pointer is on it and show a list of all
+when the mouse pointer is on it and show a list of all of the control

-of the control panel items.
-One click and whatever feature or function
+panel items.
+One click and whatever feature or function you want

-you want is opened.
-Right click Start, and click Explore
+is opened.
+Right click Start, and click Explore which

-which will open the Start Menu folder, right click in the right
+will open the Start Menu folder, right click in the right hand panel

 Control Panel.{21EC2020-3AEA-1069-A2DD-08002B30309D}